mortendahl/mortendahl.github.io/_drafts/paillier-encryption.md

-# The Paillier Encryption scheme
+# The Paillier Encryption Scheme

 - Idea of mapping into algebraic structure to hide message
 - should be easy in one direction, hard in the opposite without secret key